Meet the Advisory Board – Chelsea Boothroyd, NEXUS

 Ryan Walsh / 6th December 2021

-Chelsea Boothroyd sits on our advisory board at FinTech North and she recently took the time to give us a brief introduction about herself and her role at both FinTech North and Nexus.
+Chelsea Boothroyd is one of our valued advisory board at FinTech North.
+She recently took the time to give us a brief introduction about herself and her role at both FinTech North and Nexus.

 The full interview was recorded for the benefit of our community.
 To watch, simply click the image below.

 “I am based at Nexus, which is a part of the University of Leeds, we are all about democratising the access to research and innovations for businesses.
 We work with everyone from start-ups, to entrepreneurs to larger corporates that are concentrating on research and development.
 We are all about making sure we understand their product roadmap and innovation journey so that we can connect to the skills and expertise at the University.”

 “I am a FinTech ambassador and have been involved in it for quite a few years now after moving back home to Yorkshire.
 I worked in London for JP Morgan and was in their FinTech team; we worked on FinTech strategy but also saw hundreds of FinTech businesses in the capital market space including Investment banking and sales and trading.”

 “I’m very passionate about FinTech and our region.
 So, bringing those two together through FinTech North is amazing.”

 “FinTech North was a home from home!
 I think as a community, it is a fantastic landing space.
 If you’re from the region and you’re trying to understand the type of support, you have available to you or you are new and thinking about how to land – what better place to connect than FinTech North?
 Where you can walk in the door, be greeted by lots of smiley faces, but get tangible help.
 You’re finding people that share your passion and energy but can also help you on your journey.
 We are very excited to see what we can do over the next few months!”

 What do you hope we’ll be able to achieve together over the next year?